lekkimworld/SensorCentral/README.md

 * "Widget" to graph multiple gauge sensors together

 ### 1.7.0 ###
-* Use ts-node instead of transpile
+* Use ts-node when running app instead of transpiling typescript to javascript first
-* Power prices using nordpool-node npm package (https://github.com/samuelmr/nordpool-node), pipe through cache layer in Redis that caches
+* Power prices using nordpool-node npm package (https://github.com/samuelmr/nordpool-node), pipe through cache layer in Redis that caches.
+Allow user to select arbitrary date for power data.
+Allow user to export power data shown to CSV.
 * Prometheus scrapedata endpoint moved to /api/v1/scrapedata and requires authentication
 * Move to a "house"-selector model so you select a house and work for that house - that will make power graphs more logical to use.
 "House"-selector in the user-dropdown.
+* Add house owner
+* Allow house owner to add / remove users to their house
+* Verify access to houses and date on requests
+* Device JWT's now contain both deviceid and the userid of the user who issued the JWT to ensure that the device can only impersonate that user
+* Set a house as default and that will be shown on login
+* Hide widget data on front page if no data for the widget
+* Allow issue of JWT for "all access user" through API

 ### 1.6.7 ###
 * Remove "Hello <name>" on frontpage